cltk/cltk/docs/ancient_egyptian.rst

     ir.n.i rnpt wa gs im in wi amw-nnSi
     HqA pw n rtnw Hrt"""

-Ensure that `mdc_string` is encoded in unicode characters (this is mostly unnecessary):
+Ensure that `mdc_string` is encoded in Unicode characters (this is mostly unnecessary):

 .. code-block:: python